 Schedule routine medical evaluations as a proactive care measure.
 These check-ups can identify issues before symptoms arise.[8]Safety of Herbal Supplements: A Systematic Review — PubMed NCBI View source

 Proper pet care is also crucial — and if you are expecting, review our guide on parasite cleanse safety during pregnancy, as animals can be carriers.
-A resilient digestive system is your best shield.
+A resilient digestive system is your best shield, so support it with a balanced diet rich in fiber and clean water while limiting processed food and sugars that weaken your defenses.

 Conclusion